 Notice the rustic elegance in the Tuscan Style Kitchen shown above.
 Strong finishes and bold colors along with some updated and creative accents create the natural influence in this space.

-If you take a moment to study the photo shown below, you'll see how the natural beauty of the Tuscan countryside inspires the people of the area to create a home that reflects what is around them.
+If you take a moment to study the photo shown above, you'll see how the natural beauty of the Tuscan countryside inspires the people of the area to create a home that reflects what is around them.

 Vibrant golds, greens, reds, oranges, purples and blues...no washed out colors here!
 Every color makes a statement, although Tuscan Decorating is not about overkill with color or any other element.

 What makes this rustic Italian style of decorating, of